citp/privacy-policy-historical/b/bl/ble/blendswap.com.md

-> *The following text is extracted and transformed from the blendswap.com privacy policy that was archived on 2012-05-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120523041811id_/http%3A//www.blendswap.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the blendswap.com privacy policy that was archived on 2012-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121120134727id_/http%3A//www.blendswap.com/privacy) for the most accurate reproduction.*

 # Privacy Policy | Blend Swap

-This Privacy Policy governs the manner in which Blendswap collects, uses, maintains and discloses information collected from users (each, a “User”) of the [www.blendswap.com](http://www.generateprivacypolicy.com/account/policies/edit/www.blendswap.com) website (“Site”).
-This privacy policy applies to the Site and all products and services offered by Blendswap.
+This Privacy Policy governs the manner in which Blend Swap, LLC collects, uses, maintains and discloses information collected from users (each, a “User”) of the [www.blendswap.com](http://www.generateprivacypolicy.com/account/policies/edit/www.blendswap.com) website (“Site”).
+This privacy policy applies to the Site and all products and services offered by Blend Swap, LLC.

 **Personal identification information**